roxannecvl/whokipedia/README.md

 ```

 ### Tools used
-Our project is written in typescript and vue. <br>
+Our project is written in typescript and vue.
 Here is a presentation of some of our dependencies : <br>

 **Firebase** : Firebase is a comprehensive platform provided by Google for building web and mobile applications.
 We use its real-time database, authentication, and deployment functions.

 **Nuxt.js**: Nuxt.js is a framework built on top of Vue.js that provides a higher-level structure for building universal Vue.js applications.
 We use it to get Nuxt UI, a set of components and utilities provided by Nuxt.js for building user interfaces.
 It includes a variety of pre-designed UI components and layouts.
 It helps us create a beautiful and responsive user interface.